 The BC Provincial Nominee Program

-The BC Provincial Nominee Program (BC PNP) is an economic immigration program that offers a pathway to permanent residency for workers, recent graduates, entrepreneurs and businesses that meet B.C.’s labour market and economic development needs.
+The BC Provincial Nominee Program (BC PNP) is an economic immigration program that offers a pathway to permanent residency for workers, entrepreneurs and businesses that meet B.C.’s labour market and economic development needs.
 The program allows the province to select and nominate prospective immigrants through various immigration streams.

 Applicants who are successfully nominated by the BC PNP through one of its immigration streams can apply for permanent residence in Canada.